 Join a community of intellectually passionate educators.

-The Ascend Teaching Fellowship offers you an unrivaled opportunity to join a select cohort of aspiring teachers who are academically accomplished, passionate about content, and driven to remake America’s schools.
+The Ascend Teaching Fellowship offers college juniors and seniors an unrivaled opportunity to join a select cohort of aspiring teachers who are academically accomplished, passionate about content, and driven to remake America’s schools.
 In your time at Ascend, you will have the opportunity to learn the art of teaching from experienced mentors and practice your craft in the classroom.

 The Ascend Teaching Fellowship